lhr-solar/Controls/README.md

 ### Usage

-Follow our documentation to set up the Controls test rig, power the board with 12V, and use ```make flash``` to flash the board with your ```Objects/controls-leader.elf``` executable, either built from source or placed in the Objects folder from your intended release.
+Follow our [documentation](https://utexas.sharepoint.com/:w:/s/ENGR-LonghornRacing/EUx6dS9swT1Js18ZlOrAfJIBKsM_7dLuQ818EnGZKrpbAQ?e=PyRIyh) to set up the Controls test rig, power the board with 12V, and use ```make flash``` to flash the board with your ```Objects/controls-leader.elf``` executable, either built from source using ```make leader``` or placed in the Objects folder from your intended release.

-For debugging purposes, make sure there is a Nucleo plugged into your computer and connected to the leaderboard via JTAG.
-Run ```openocd``` in one bash session and ```gdb-multiarch``` in another, then attach to the process openocd has started.
+#### Debugging
+OpenOCD is a debugger program that is open source and compatible with the STM32F413.
+GDB is a debugger program that can be used to step through a program as it is being run on the board.
+To use, you need two terminals open, as well as a USB connection to the ST-Link programmer (as if you were going to flash the program to the board).
+1. Run ```openocd``` in one terminal.
+Make sure it does not crash and there are no errors.
+You should see that it tells you what port to connect to (usually :3333).
+1. In the other terminal, start gdb with the command ```gdb-multiarch ./Objects/controls-leader.elf``` (assuming that you are doing this in the root of the project directory).
+1. This will launch GDB and read in all of the symbols from the program that you are running on the board.
+In order to attach gdb to the board, execute the command ```target extended-remote :3333```, which will connect to the openocd session started earlier.

+**Note:** If you get an error message for Permission denied, try giving openocd read/write permissions using chmod: ```chmod 764 openocd```

 **[Back to top](#table-of-contents)**